-In contrast, the COO is a characterization of the terrain's effects on vehicular movement. characterized in a much more general way.
-Terrain in each region is said to be unrestricted (U), restricted (R), or severely restricted (SR) for movement in the relevant context, e.g., movement of a brigade equipped with tracked and wheeled (Water identified vehicles. regions are Thus, the production of a COO separately.) results in fewer individuated places, as adjacent U, R, and SR regions are aggregated (Figure 2).
+In contrast, the COO is a characterization of the movement. effects on vehicular terrain's characterized in a much more general way.
+Terrain in each region is said to be unrestricted (U), restricted (R), or severely restricted (SR) for movement in the relevant context, e.g., movement of a brigade equipped with tracked and wheeled regions are identified (Water Thus, the production of a COO separately.) results in fewer individuated places, as adjacent U. R. and SR regions are aggregated (Figure 2).